 With entirely paralyzed feet and partially paralyzed legs, 9-year-old Katie has had to learn how to do things the "Katie Way."

-The Spina Bifida CCS Center at Miller Children’s Hospital provides specialty care for infants, children and adolescents, through 21 years of age, suffering from spina bifida and neural tube defects.
-The Spina Bifida Center has a specialized CORE care team, covering all aspects of the patient’s direct care and also a full-consultation team that includes pediatric specialists, such as a urologist, neurosurgeon, orthotist, and an orthopedic surgeon.
+The Spina Bifida CCS Center at Miller Children’s & Women's Hospital Long Beach provides specialty care for infants, children and adolescents, through 21-years-of-age, suffering from spina bifida and neural tube defects.
+The Spina Bifida Center has a specialized CORE care team, covering all aspects of the patient’s direct care and also a full-consultation team that includes pediatric specialists, such as a urologist, neurosurgeon, orthotist and an orthopedic surgeon.

 The Spina Bifida Center works with each patient to determine the correct style and fit for all braces, splints and walkers.
 The team coordinates with equipment vendors to ensure all necessary equipment is received.
 Patients work with specialists in orthopedics and physical therapy to learn special muscle strengthening exercises.